Red Clover (Trifolium pratense)

 1

-Systematic review and meta-analysis per Cochrane criteria — 8 RCTs (10 comparisons) of red clover isoflavone extract vs placebo.
+Evidence review and pooled analysis per Cochrane criteria — 8 clinical trials (10 comparisons) of red clover isoflavone extract vs placebo.
 Statistically significant reduction in hot flush frequency: WMD -1.73 per day (95% CI -3.28 to -0.18, p=0.029).
 Effect strongest in postmenopausal women with ≥5 hot flushes/day, ≥12 week duration, ≥80 mg/day isoflavones, formulations with higher biochanin A. Most rigorous current evidence.

 2